raheekhandigitalai/LoadRunner-with-Appium-Example/README.md

 ## Prerequisites

-- 32-bit JDK Version for LoadRunner support of Java Vusers
+- 32-bit or 64-bit JDK Version for LoadRunner support of Java Vusers (Can either use installed JDK on local machine, or LoadRunner's in-built option)
 - LoadRunner installed locally on your Windows machine

 ## Initial Setup